MicrosoftDocs/VBA-Docs/api/Access.AcPercentageDataLabelDecimalPlaces.md

 # AcPercentageDataLabelDecimalPlaces enumeration (Access)

-Specifies the number of decimal places when data labels are displayed as a percentage for Pie, Arc and Doughnut Modern Charts
+Specifies the number of decimal places when data labels are displayed as a percentage for Pie, Arc, and Doughnut Modern Charts.

 |Name|Value|Description|
 |:-----|:-----|:-----|